How Does Workers Compensation Work for The Self Employed?

 How can we help?

 Many Australians find the idea of becoming a sole trader or an independent contractor appealing.
-You can enjoy better control over your time, be your own boss and determine the direction of your business.
+As a sole trader, you can enjoy better control over your time, be your own boss, and determine the direction of your business.
+However, being a sole trader or contractor also means you are at risk of injury, ill-health, or accidents just like employees.
+This raises an important question: can sole traders get workers compensation?
+Understanding workers compensation for self-employed individuals is crucial to ensure you are protected.

 Employers have to take out workers compensation to cover their employees for lost wages due to injuries or health issues.
-Workers compensation also helps pay for medical expenses, hospital bills and rehabilitation.
+All businesses in Australia are legally required to have workers compensation insurance for:

 • Full-time employees